tv2-oss/bifrost-gateway-controller/blueprints/aws-alb-crossplane/README.md

 The `TargetGroup` resource in AWS has a character limit of 32 in AWS.
 This doesn't leave a lot of room for identifiers in the name.
 For this reason, the generated name (the format of which is `gw-<NAMESPACE>-<NAME>`) will be cut off at 25 characters, and then appended with the first 6 characters of the SHA1 of the entire name.
 This should ensure uniqueness of names, while also forcing conforming to the 32 character limit.

+Because of this method, the name of `TargetGroups` might not always contain the full `name` and `namespace` of the corresponding Kubernetes resource.
+For this reason, these resources in AWS will also be tagged with `bifrost-gateway-controller/targetgroup_name` and `bifrost-gateway-controller/targetgroup_namespace`.

 ## Compatibility

 This blueprint use AWS Crossplane resources through the [Upbound AWS